Quantum Annealing for Staff Scheduling in Educational Environments: Computational study

 \section{Computational study}

 The goal of the computational experiments is to evaluate the performance of D-Wave's CQM hybrid solver on the proposed staff scheduling problem.
 CQM extends standard quadratic models by allowing linear constraints and integrality conditions, making it suitable for mixed-integer optimization problems such as ours.
-D-Wave provides a proprietary hybrid solver, \texttt{LeapCQMHybrid}, which combines classical heuristics with quantum-guided exploration to achieve a balance between global search and local refinement.
+D-Wave provides a proprietary hybrid solver, \texttt{LeapCQMHybrid}, which combines classical heuristics with quantum-guided exploration to achieve a balance between global search and local refinement. {It is important to note that, due to the proprietary nature of the solver and the tight integration of classical and quantum components, it is not possible to explicitly isolate or quantify the individual contribution of the quantum processing unit within the overall optimization process.}

 All computational experiments are performed on a Windows 10 machine with an Intel processor (4 physical cores, 8 threads) and 15.6~GB of RAM, using Python 3 in Jupyter Notebook.
 Exact optimization experiments use Gurobi Optimizer 11.0.1.
-The CQM formulation is implemented via D-Wave's Ocean SDK (\texttt{dimod}~0.12.18, \texttt{dwave-system}~1.28.0) and solved using a 5-second time-limit for the \texttt{LeapCQMHybrid}.
+The CQM formulation is implemented via D-Wave's Ocean SDK (\texttt{dimod}~0.12.18, \texttt{dwave-system}~1.28.0).

-\texttt{LeapCQMHybrid}, a proprietary hybrid solver of D-Wave, combines classical heuristics and quantum-guided exploration in a multi-threaded architecture, enhancing both global and local optimization.
 Quantum queries are executed on D-Wave's Advantage2\_system1.4 QPU (4596 qubits, Zephyr graph).
 Solver parameters are left at default for consistency.
 For further information on this solver and its applications, the reader is referred to \cite{developers2022measuring, benson2023cqm, osaba2024solving,osaba2025d}.

-In this section, we present the instance generation process and the computational results obtained by solving the proposed scheduling models.
-The experimentation is divided into two main parts.
-In the first part, the model is applied to real data provided by our partner schools, reflecting the actual number of collaborators, plessi, and schedules.
-The main goal is to assess the impact of varying flexibility levels on the quality of the scheduling solutions in a realistic, real-world setting.
-In the second part, computational experiments are conducted on larger, synthetic instances designed to replicate realistic conditions with different numbers of collaborators and plessi.
-This phase aims to evaluate the scalability, efficiency, and robustness of the model under more challenging scenarios.
+{The model is evaluated on real-world data obtained from partner schools to assess the impact of flexibility on solution quality, and on larger realistic synthetic instances to examine the scalability, efficiency, and robustness of the proposed approach under more challenging conditions.
+Accordingly, the remainder of this section is organized into two main parts: the first focuses on real-world test instances, while the second considers realistic synthetic instances.
+Each part is further divided into two subsections, one describing the instance generation process and the other reporting and discussing the corresponding computational results.}